Klarity Clinic: Ketamine Infusion Clinic: Las Vegas NV, Cincinnati, OH and Upland, CA.

 Studies have shown that ketamine works by rapidly increasing levels of the largest neurotransmitter in the brain; Glutamate.
 Glutamate is the most important neurotransmitter for normal brain function.
 Additionally, ketamine is thought to grow new (or repair damaged) neural connections, allowing the brain a chance to heal.

 Under the careful monitoring of Drs.
-Liang and Munk, you will receive a series of six intravenous low dose ketamine infusions over a two week period.
+Henry Liang DO, Nirvana Kundu MD, and Devin Tang MD, you will receive a series of six intravenous low dose ketamine infusions over a two week period.
 We have found that this treatment plan, and use of our unique dosing protocols results in a success rate of more than 85% among those who suffer from treatment-resistant depression.

 Depending on your situation, the doctors may also add a NAD+ (nicotinamide adenine dinucleotide) therapy to enhance the results of the ketamine, restore your energy, and regulate your stress response.